andreigrozescu/open-science-ai-rse/RATIONALE.md

         plt.close()
         print("Visualización del número de figuras generada.")
 ```

+#### Verification:

+To verify the accuracy of the figure count, I manually checked the XML files for the `tei:figure` elements and compared the count with the bar chart.
+I also reviewed the generated `figures_count.png` file to ensure the visualization matched the expected results.

 ### 5. **Extract and Save Links**
 Finally, the script extracts URLs from the bibliographic structures in each XML file.
 These URLs are saved in a text file in the `results` directory.